marendowski/marendowski.github.io/content/personal/games/index.md

 date = "1970-01-01"
 +++

-My list of the best video games of all time.
+The best video games of all time.
 <!--more-->

 I spend most of my time playing on the PC, but I also have PS4 and played some exclusives there.
 I don't think that I'll buy another console anytime soon.
 Also I'm here talking about the whole franchise (or otherwise specified).